suffolklibraries/lgc/content/collections/events/group-a-youth-vocal-group.md

         text: 'bus stop'
       -
         type: text
-        text: ' is only 1-minute away and there is also a small car park on the grounds of the church.
+        text: ' is only one-minute away and there is also a small car park on the grounds of the church.
 Alternatively, you can park at the '
       -
         type: text
         marks: